dkhacker707/m2tool/README.md

 4. YARA Rules File: Create or download a .yar file containing YARA rules for malware detection.
 Place it in the project directory as malware_rules.yar.
 ________________________________________
 Setup and Installation

 1. Clone the Repository
-Clone the repository to your local machine: bash git clone https://github.com/dkhacker707/m2tool.git cd m2tool
+Clone the repository to your local machine:

+bash
+git clone https://github.com/dkhacker707/m2tool.git

+cd m2tool

-2. Install Dependencies
+3. Install Dependencies
-Install the required Python libraries: bash pip install -r requirements.txt
+Install the required Python libraries:

+bash

+pip install -r requirements.txt

-3. Set Up Environment Variables
+5. Set Up Environment Variables
-Create a .env file in the project directory and add the following: plaintext
+Create a .env file in the project directory and add the following:

 VIRUSTOTAL_API_KEY=your_virustotal_api_key
 GMAIL_EMAIL=your_email@gmail.com
 Replace your_virustotal_api_key with your actual VirusTotal API key and your_email@gmail.com with your Gmail address.

-4. Add credentials.json
+6. Add credentials.json
 Place the credentials.json file (downloaded from the Google Cloud Console) in the project directory.
 This file is required for authenticating with the Gmail API.

-5. Add YARA Rules File
+8. Add YARA Rules File
 Place your YARA rules file (malware_rules.yar) in the project directory.
 This file is used for advanced malware detection.

 Usage

 1. Run the script:
 bash
-Copy

 python m2tool.py

-2. Enter the directory you want to scan when prompted.
+3. Enter the directory you want to scan when prompted.
-3. The script will:
+4. The script will:
 o	Scan the directory for malicious files. o	Generate a PDF report (scan_report.pdf). o	Send the report via email to the address specified in the .env file.